0xbe11a/remote-shared-worker/README.md

-# Remote-Shared-Web-Worker
+# Remote-Shared-Worker

 A handy tool that makes it easy to use `SharedWorker` with scripts from other websites.
 It’s like giving your worker superpowers to talk to scripts from anywhere—even across different websites—without running into CORS problems!

 - **Talk to Workers on Other Websites:** You can now use scripts from other websites without running into problems.
-- **No More CORS Issues:** CORS (Cross-Origin Resource Sharing) can be tricky when trying to load scripts from different websites. `RemoteSharedWebWorker` solves this by wrapping your scripts in a way that avoids CORS issues, so everything just works!
+- **No More CORS Issues:** CORS (Cross-Origin Resource Sharing) can be tricky when trying to load scripts from different websites. `RemoteSharedWorker` solves this by wrapping your scripts in a way that avoids CORS issues, so everything just works!
 - **Make Sure Everything Loads Right:** It makes sure all the parts of your script load correctly, even if they’re from different places.

 ## Installing